Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Life is about choice.
-You can choose to be a victim or anything else you like to be."
+> "You must conceive it in your heart and mind before you can receive it.
+If you believe then all things are possible."
-> — **Celestine Chua**
+> — **Norman Vincent Peale**

 ---